Countesswells to Cults Active Woodland Group

 ©Tiana Walker

-We also hope to remove some of the non-native rhododendrons from the woods, which have a habit of taking over large areas if left unchecked, choking out other native species.
+We are hoping to remove some of the non-native rhododendrons from the woods, which have a habit of taking over large areas if left unchecked, choking out other native species.

 Nest Boxes